Canadian Housing Survey

 The CHS is cross-sectional with dwellings selected at random for each new survey cycle.

 SAH dwellings are an important part of the housing stock that provides housing at below-market rents to households in need.
-The oversampling of SAH dwelling helps to ensure there will be enough survey responses to produce accurate statistics for this sub-population.
+The oversampling of SAH dwelling helps to ensure there will be enough survey responses to produce accurate statistics for key housing variables in most CHS strata for this sub-population.

 The sample size for the CHS is determined by calculating the number of respondents necessary to create estimates with the desired level of precision in each stratum.
 Precision is measured by the coefficient of variation (CV).
-The target CV is 10% in census metropolitan areas (CMAs) and in census agglomerations (CAs); 15% outside CMAs and CAs; and 15% in the SAH strata.
-The sample size for cycle 3 is ~95,000 dwellings, of which 26,898 are SAH.
+The target CV is 10% in CMAs and CAs; 15% outside CMAs and CAs; and 15% in the SAH strata.
+The sample size for the 2022 CHS is about 94,900 dwellings, of which about 26,800 are SAH.

 Within each stratum (geography by SAH status and tenure), a systematic random sample is independently selected.
 Records are sorted by predicted household income, obtained from administrative records.
 This ensures the sample includes households with low, medium and high income, making the sample more representative.